-- Akiachak School's student population of 200 students has declined by 5% over five school years.
+Akiachak School's student population of 200 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-12|

 |Students by Grade|

 Akiachak School is ranked within the bottom 50% of all 466 schools in Alaska (based off of combined math and reading proficiency testing data) for the 2017-18 school year.